WELCOME TO OUR DEFROST PROGRAMME FOR:

 Many of these conditions have a similar pain pattern.
 We can help you to accurately diagnose your condition and advise you on on whether Osteopathic treatment and exercises are appropriate in your case.

 At HCL in both our Needham Market clinic and Woolpit clinic, we use the Neil-Asher defrost programme for treating frozen shoulders.
 This is a non invasive way of treating this painful condition that reduces pain and increases movement without forcing the shoulder joint.
+In addition to this we also use clinically proven shockwave therapy where appropriate.

 A study at Addenbrooks Hospital showed this technique to have an 85% success rate in reducing pain and increasing movement in this debilitating condition.